dbt-labs/dbt-adapters/CONTRIBUTING.md

 - `git`
 - `changie`

-If local functional testing is required, then a database instance and appropriate credentials are also required.

 In addition to this guide, users are highly encouraged to read the `dbt-core` [CONTRIBUTING.md](https://github.com/dbt-labs/dbt-core/blob/main/CONTRIBUTING.md).
 Almost all information there is applicable here.